renepacchaux/performing-arts-ux/README.md

 It is important not to drum up a list of todos immediately.
 Some resources of the website would call out to existing site and documents in published by the stakeholder.
-Those unpublished were put in place with the help of an special live spreadsheet to work as the centralized place of information.
+Those unpublished were put in place with the help of a special live spreadsheet to work as the centralized place of information.

-<a id="orga3c38af"></a>
+<a id="org35d9dbd"></a>

 ### Discovery

-So many lessons learned on this project.
-They start at a very technical level using the same path to get to what you see when you visit the live site.
+So many lessons were learned on this project.
+They start at a very technical level using the same path to get to what you see when you visit the published site.

 **User Testing**

 Using a popular multi-click addon software to track user clicks, I was able to get the interview notes to match what I see on what was clicked.
-I get closer to the ‘why'.
-I made it a goal to at list infer what was the first thing they look at.
+I get closer to the *why*.
+I made it a goal to at least infer the first thing sighted.
 I used the first click to tell me this.
-Not quite a 1:1 certaintly, but enough to make a decision about it.
+Not quite a certain 1:1 but enough to make a decision about it.

 I also tested the profile page to give the headshot gallery a home.
 The profile page was tested remotely on the video app of choice by the